 Automated shift optimization: potentially high-risk.
 If an AI system creates shift schedules while processing individual preferences, performance data, or health information, it may fall under high-risk.
 The classification depends on the specific scope of data involved.

 For HR departments, this means: inventory all AI systems used in employment contexts.
 Review the classification.
 Begin compliance preparation.
-The high-risk deadline is 2 August 2026 under current law and provisionally set to move to 2 December 2027 - either way, the classification stands, so the lead time is best used to reach full high-risk conformity.
+The high-risk deadline is 2 December 2027, and the classification stands, so the lead time is there to reach full conformity rather than to postpone starting.
+One duty is not on that schedule at all: an HR chatbot or an AI-drafted candidate communication needs its Art.
+50 disclosure now.
 Further information on the interplay of AI and HR can be found at HR & AI Agents.

 Practical Recommendation: Start an AI System Inventory